Alexander Sutherland

 Ross G. Anderson

-Ross is ranked by Chambers & Partners (2025) as a Band 1 junior for Commercial Dispute Resolution, Company, Real Estate Litigation, and Restructuring/ Insolvency.
-He is also ranked for Tax.
-He is ranked in the Legal 500 (2025) as a Band 1 Leading Junior in Commercial Disputes, Administrative and Public Law, and Property and Construction.
+Ross is ranked by Chambers & Partners (2026) as a Band 1 junior for Commercial Dispute Resolution, Company, Real Estate Litigation, Restructuring/ Insolvency and Tax.
+He is also ranked in the Legal 500 (2026) as a Band 1 Leading Junior in Commercial Disputes, Administrative and Public Law, and Property and Construction.

 “Ross is one of the best non-silks.
 He gives clients a lot of assurance and he is also seen as one of the leading advocates in all of Scotland” (Chambers 2025)